zonebuilder/jul-designer/README.md

 License
 -------

- Licensed under GPLv2 or later and under LGPLv3 or later.
+ Licensed under GNU GPLv2 or later and under GNU LGPLv3 or later.
 See enclosed 'licenses' folder.

 Features
 --------